Revealed: The Motley Fool’s Top 3 Dividend Shares for 2021

 Very soon you’ll receive your first issue of Take Stock.
 It’s full of vital information and investment ideas that I believe will help you grow, and when necessary, protect your wealth.
 I recommend you give it a good read.
-It’ll only take you a few minutes to read each issue, but it could prove to drastically change your future.
+It’ll only take you a few minutes to read each issue, but it could prove to change your future drastically.

-In fact, I think there’s never been a more critical time to be getting unbiased, professional insight into the stock market and economy.
-Right now, as we all know, the Covid-19 crisis has seen share markets fall 30% or so in the space of a few weeks after a steady rise throughout 2019 and early 2020.
-Despite these across-the-board falls, investors can still be caught out owning the wrong shares at the wrong time, shares that fail to come back at all once the crisis passes.
+I think there’s never been a more critical time to be getting unbiased, professional insight into the stock market and economy.
+Earlier this year, the Covid-19 crisis had seen share markets fall of 30% in the space of a few weeks after a steady rise throughout 2019 and early 2020.
+Despite these across-the-board falls — and subsequent gains since March — some investors could still be owning the wrong shares at the wrong time, shares that fail to sustain their share prices once the crisis completely passes.

 But before I get to that, let’s review my top dividend share for the coming 12 months.

 Our top dividend pick: Dicker Data (ASX: DDR)

 Dicker Data is a wholesale distributor of hardware, software and other related products, serving more than 5,000 Information and Communication (ICT) resellers each year.
 The IT/software manufacturers and vendors that are eager to access this portfolio of customers include many big names that you’re likely to recognise — companies such as Honeywell, HP, Fujitsu, Sony and Western Digital, for example.
 Given the breadth and growth of Dicker Data’s distribution network, it’s not surprising that the company has been able to continue attracting ICT vendors to its fold.